Ivan3864/Flavors-of-Kenya-The-Restaurant-Recommender/README.md

 ### Problem Statement

-Tourists in Kenya often struggle to find restaurants and hotels that match their preferences, budget, and desired locations.
-This leads to subpar dining experiences and uncomfortable stays, hindering overall trip satisfaction.
+Tourists in Kenya face the challenge of finding restaurants and hotels that align with their dining and lodging preferences, budget limitations, and desired locations.
+This results in subpar dining experiences and uncomfortable stays, ultimately hindering overall trip satisfaction.

 ### Key Components